cabforum/servercert/docs/EVG.md

 The Requirements of Section 6.3.2 of the Baseline Requirements apply equally to EV Certificates.

-It is RECOMMENDED that EV Subscriber Certificates issued prior to 1 March 2020 have a maximum Validity Period of twelve months.
+It is RECOMMENDED that EV Subscriber Certificates issued prior to 1 April 2020 have a maximum Validity Period of twelve months.

 ## 9.5.
 Subscriber Public Key